Privacy & Cookies

 In the event that we sell or buy any business or assets, in which case we will disclose your personal data to the prospective seller or buyer of such business or assets.

-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of business and other agreements; or to protect the rights, property, or safety of Altum Group Limited, our customers, or others.
+If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of business and other agreements; or to protect the rights, property, or safety of Altum Partners Consulting Limited, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 The lawful basis for the third party processing will include: